paulbjensen/cross-platform-desktop-applications/README.md

 ### Troubleshooting

 If you run into any issues running the applications, please create an issue on this Github repository and I will take a look.

+### License and Credits

+&copy; 2016 Paul Jensen.
+All source code is licensed under the MIT License.